sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

   * 11:30am -- meet in the Sage lab
   * Aly Deines -- something about global minimal models at 3:10pm.
 (But we need to figure out where).
   * Get started with Mercurial a little: http://code.google.com/p/uw-nt-reu2011/
+  * William's idea for determining whether there is a p-isogeny: http://nt.sagenb.org/home/pub/61/

 == Thursday, June 23 ==